Manuperezro/The-Climbing-Club-MS2/README.md

    + Navigation bar with dark and light mode

-   - Navigation Menu.
+   - Navigation Menu:

-     With the help of the codelab youtube tutorial (details in the credit section) I have created a responsive navigation bar menu. wich change and addapt the from a menu bar to a hambruguer menu. also include the Dark and Light swift mode.
+     With the help of the codelab youtube tutorial (details in the credit section) I have created a responsive navigation bar menu.
+Wich change and addapt the from a menu bar to a hambruguer menu, also includes the Dark and Light swift mode.

    - big screen :